davidlstanton/weatherApp/README.md

 * Use Alamofire for easy model generation, error handling and abstraction
 * Use a router model (as suggested by Alamofire)
 * Lightweight service as possible that actually does the networking bit - the only bit that won't be covered by unit tests'

+### Notes on things that haven't been done

+* weather property from the api is returned as an array and should thus be handeled as such.
+The current implementation takes the first object (if it exists) this has been done in the essence of wanting to complete the big picture and get the overall task done.
+Obviously in production this is not what you would do especially not without a conversation about it with the product fucntion first.
+Obviously this lack of information will propagate up through the stack.